umbraco/UmbracoDocs/15/umbraco-cms/tutorials/extending-the-help-menu.md

 ## Conditions

 The Help Menu Item is visible to all users by default.
-If you want to restrict the menu item to only be visible to certain users or any other condition you can use the [condition system](../customizing/extending-overview//extension-types/condition.md).
+If you want to restrict the visibility of the menu item to specific users or based on certain conditions, you can use the [condition system](../customizing/extending-overview/extension-types/condition.md).